 - Check to make sure platform units are attached by bolts or equivalent means.
 Cleats and overhang are not considered adequate means of attachment.

-For a maximum intended load of 25 pounds per square foot, check for the following:
+The recommended maximum intended load for needle beam scaffolds is 25 pounds per square foot.
+On these scaffolds, check for the following:

 - Ensure beams are at least 4 x 6 inches in cross section, with a maximum beam span of 10 feet, and the platform span is no more than 8 feet.